JS Hiei

 JS Hiei (DDH-142) was the second ship of the s of the Japanese Maritime Self Defense Force.

 Overview

-The Haruna-class ships were Japan's first helicopter-equipped destroyers (DDH) and could carry and operate three helicopters in terms of equipment.
+The Haruna-class ships were Japan's first helicopter-equipped destroyers (DDH) and could carry and operate three helicopters.
 They were the first vessels of the Japanese fleet to be equipped with a fin stabilizer to stabilize its attitude during helicopter operation, and a landing restraint device (bear trap) was installed to improve the safety and efficiency of flight work on a swaying ship.
 Until the introduction of the s (Aegis ships), this class was the largest escort ship of the JMSDF.

 Construction and career

 Hiei was laid down on 8 March 1972 and launched on 13 August 1973 by IHI Corporation Tokyo Shipyard.
 She was commissioned on 27 December 1974, into the 1st Escort Corps and deployed in Yokosuka.